bup/bup/Documentation/bup-margin.md

 margin` occasionally to see if you're getting dangerously close to 160 bits.

+# OPTIONS

+--predict
+:   Guess the offset into each index file where a
+    particular object will appear, and report the maximum deviation of the correct answer from the guess.
+This is potentially useful for tuning an interpolation search algorithm.

+--ignore-midx
+:   don't use .midx files, use only .idx files.
+This is
+    only really useful when used with `--predict`.

 # EXAMPLE

     $ bup margin
     Reading indexes: 100.00% (11188299/11188299), done.
     45

+    $ bup margin --predict
+    PackIdxList: using 1 index.
+    Reading indexes: 100.00% (1612581/1612581), done.
+    915 of 1612581 (0.057%)

 # SEE ALSO